w4bo/AA2425-unibo-mldm/slides/02-businessunderstanding.md

   - This is essential in interdisciplinary teams!
 - Construct a *cost-benefit analysis* for the project

+#

+Things are more complex in a company (*this is the added value of DTM!*)

+*Determine the Organizational Structure*

+1. Identify key individuals in the organization (also to provide domain expertise)
+1. Identify business units that will be affected by the data mining project

+*Describe Problem Area*

+1. Identify the problem area, such as marketing, customer care, or business development.
+1. Describe the problem in general terms
+1. Clarify the prerequisites of the project
+  - What are the motivations behind the project?
+  - Does the business already use data mining?
+1. Check on the status of the data mining project within the business group
+  - Has the effort been approved, or does data mining need to be "advertised" as a key technology for the business group?
+1. If necessary, prepare informational presentations on data mining to your organization

+*Describe Current Solution*

+1. Describe any solutions currently used to address the business problem
+1. Describe the advantages and disadvantages of the current solution

 # Determine the Data Mining Goals

 Formulate **project objectives in business terms**